Oluwatosin1620/LITA-Projects-Assignment/README.md

 ### Key Features:
 OrderID: A unique identifier for each customer's order
 CustomerID: Each customer unique id
-Product:
+Product: The name of the product ordered
 Region: The region the order was placed
-OrderDate:
+OrderDate: The date the product was ordered
-Quantity:
+Quantity: The quantity of the product ordered
-UnitPrice:
+UnitPrice: The unit price for each products
-Revenue:
+Revenue: The revenue derived on the product sold